mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 - Name: Every talent has a name, making it easy for you to refer to the talent.
 - Tier: Each talent belongs in one of five tiers, as we described previously in this section.
 The higher the tier, the more XP it costs for your character to purchase the talent.
 - Activation: Some talents, once chosen, constantly apply to your character; these are passive talents.
 Toughened, which increases your character’s wound threshold, is one such talent.
 Once you buy it, your character always has a higher wound threshold.
 Other talents are active, which means you choose when your character uses the talent.
 Natural, for example, lets you reroll one check in a game session, and you choose when your character uses it.
-If a tal- ent is active, it has additional details in parentheses describing how much time and effort it takes for your character to use the talent (see page 97 for more on actions, maneuvers, and incidentals).
+If a tal- ent is active, it has additional details in parentheses describing how much time and effort it takes for your character to use the talent ([Rules](#chapter-4-rules)).
 Finally, you can use most talents only on your character’s turn, but some talents can be used during another character’s turn.
 These talents have the “out of turn” descriptor.
 - Ranked: Some talents are ranked, which means your character can take them more than once.
 We described ranked talents in more detail earlier.
 - Rules: These are the rules that describe what the talent does.